Timestamps in transcription mean inserting time codes in a transcript at specified intervals.

 1. Phonetic Timestamps

-This is when a transcriber has heard a word but is unsure if that’s the correct spelling.
-In this case, type the word and include the timestamps as shown below.
+Phonetic timestamps are used when you (the transcriber) hears a word but is unsure of the spelling.
+In this case, you type the word and include the timestamps as shown below.

 Example – We went to the zoo and met [Cherise 00:07:00] there.
 Cherise is the word you are not sure of.